Elements of

 -

-Psychological Safety – where everyone feels safe to speak their truth, and admit mistakes, without fear of retribution.
+Psychological Safety – Where everyone feels safe to speak their truth, ask for help, and admit mistakes without fear of retribution.

 -

-Collective Decision-Making & Action – where all voices are counted and everyone is empowered to lead, not just those at the top.
+Collective Decision-Making & Action – Where all voices count and everyone is empowered to lead, not just those at the top.

 -

-Appreciation Culture – where progress (not perfection) is celebrated and everyone feels valued.
+Appreciation Culture – Where progress (not perfection) is celebrated, and everyone feels seen.

 -